The Annual Report contains key financial information about Senses Australia, as well as important operating and corporate information.

 Senses Australia has been ‘transforming’ since the NDIS was first proposed in 2011 and our organisation has continued to change throughout the last five years.
 The past 12 months we have continued to strive to meet our objective – to become the disability service provider of choice for the NDIS participant.

-As part of the transformation, we revised our management structure, undertook an extensive brand analysis, reviewed our name to develop a clear bran identity and we developed hubs in metropolitan and regional Western Australia.
+As part of the transformation, we revised our management structure, undertook an extensive brand analysis, reviewed our name to develop a clear brand identity and we developed hubs in metropolitan and regional Western Australia.

 We saw growth in terms of the number of clients we provide services to; the number of hours we have delivered services, as well as growth in our geographical footprint and in our use of technology.